How to Hilltop

 Laundry

 Laundry rooms are located in all residential buildings.
-Students assigned to townhouses have University provided washers and dryers within their townhouses.
+Students assigned to townhouses and New Residential Complex have University provided washers and dryers within their townhouses.

 Cost